dentarg/auth0-blog/_posts/2017-09-26-rxjs-advanced-tutorial-with-angular-web-speech-part-2.markdown

 ---

 This is **Part 2** of our 2-part tutorial.
-[RxJS Advanced Tutorial Part 1](https://auth0.com/blog/rxjs-advanced-tutorial-with-angular-web-speech-part-1) covered the following:
+[RxJS Advanced Tutorial With Angular & Web Speech: Part 1](https://auth0.com/blog/rxjs-advanced-tutorial-with-angular-web-speech-part-1) covered the following:

 * Introduction to reactive programming with Rx* and observables
 * Setting up our Angular app